 Player Roles: Formations define player responsibilities.
-Wingers in a 4-2-3-1 focus on attacking the flanks, while a lone striker needs good hold-up play [3].
+Wingers in a 4-2-3-1 focus on attacking the flanks, while a lone striker needs good hold-up play (Bauer et al., 2023).

-Flexibility: Modern teams often adapt formations dynamically during the game based on the opponent and situation [3].
+Flexibility: Modern teams often adapt formations dynamically during the game based on the opponent and situation (Bauer et al., 2023).

 Data Analysis in Football Performance

-Data analysis is transforming football performance analysis.
-Pressing and formation anal- ysis are two such nascent applications that have received more attention in recent years.
+Data analysis is increasingly influencing football performance analysis, offering new tools and methods for evaluating tactics and player performance (Link, 2018).
+Pressing and formation analysis are two such nascent applications that have received more attention in recent years.
 There now exists ample data for:

 Pressing Analysis: StatsBomb is a football database and analytics website that aims to provide comprehensive statistics and data on various aspects of football.
-Their data allows for quantifying pressing intensity, success rates, and player con- tributions [13].
+Their data allows for quantifying pressing intensity, success rates, and player contributions (Morgan, 2018).

-Formation Analysis: The tracking of player movements within formations, analyzing passing patterns specific to formations, and assessing their effectiveness against different opponents.
-For example, data analysis can reveal if a team’s wingers in a 4-3-3 are providing enough width and crosses in attack [9].
+Formation Analysis: The tracking of player movements within formations, analysing passing patterns specific to formations and assessing their effectiveness against different opponents.
+For example, data analysis can reveal if a team’s wingers in a 4-3-3 are providing enough width and crosses in attack (Goes et al., 2021).

 Gap in Existing Research: Pressing and Formations

 There’s a gap in research regarding a quantitative analysis of how formations directly influence pressing effectiveness.
-Current research focuses on analyzing pressing or formation analysis separately, with little attention paid to the influence of one on the other [8].
+Current research focuses on analysing pressing or formation analysis separately, with little attention paid to the influence of one on the other (Forcher et al., 2022).

 Proposal Contribution